22ms/n-body-sim/README.md

 # Usage

-There are some pre-built executables for **Windows x86-64 / MacOS ARM64 / Linux x86-64**.
+There are some pre-built executables for **Windows x86-64/MacOS ARM64/Linux x86-64**.
-These were all tested on an NVIDIA GPU but should work with other vendors, granted the **OpenCL / OpenGL sharing extension** is supported by the device.
+These were all tested on an NVIDIA GPU but should work with other vendors, granted the **OpenCL/OpenGL sharing extension** is supported by the device.
 You can find the binaries [here]()

 > [!NOTE]